justjake/quickjs-emscripten/doc/classes/QuickJSContext.md

 QuickJSContext wraps a QuickJS Javascript context (JSContext*) within a runtime.
 The contexts within the same runtime may exchange objects freely.
+You can think of separate runtimes like different domains in a browser, and the contexts within a runtime like the different windows open to the same domain.
+The [runtime](QuickJSContext.md#runtime) references the context's runtime.

 This class's methods return [QuickJSHandle](../modules.md#quickjshandle), which wrap C pointers (JSValue*).
 It's the caller's responsibility to call `.dispose()` on any